xehp/hello_world_stm32/hello_stm32/STM32F3/readme.txt

 This folder contains files needed to compile our "Hello World" program for the STM32F3 series.
+Or rather instead of having all files here we explain where to get them and where to put them.
+Becuse that is more future prof and you will all learn more that way.

 Files and folders of interest: